Brownian Motion in the Hilbert Space of Quantum States and the Stochastically Emergent Lorentz Symmetry: A Fractal Geometric Approach from Wiener Process to Formulating Feynman's Path-Integral Measure for Relativistic Quantum Fields: Wiener Complex Fractal Measure and Quantum Field Theory

 \section{Wiener Complex Fractal Measure and Quantum Field Theory}

-Actually, the Wiener fractal measure loses its consistency after the approximation mentioned within the last section.
-In fact, the negative term in the exponential function of the original Wiener fractal measure (\ref {wiener3}) always exceeds the corresponding positive parts, hence the Wiener fractal measure is substantially given by means of some numbers of Gaussian functions.
+Actually, the Wiener fractal measure loses its consistency and finiteness after implementing the approximation mentioned in the last section.
+In fact, the negative term in the exponent of the Gaussian distribution in the original Wiener fractal measure (\ref {wiener3}) always exceeds the positive parts appearing in the exponent of the fractal norm, hence the Wiener fractal measure is effectively given in terms of some heat kernels.
 Therefore, the formulation in (\ref {wiener3}) is well-defined and bounded for any $f_n$.
 However, when one transfers from (\ref {wiener3}) to (\ref {wiener5}) via approximation (\ref {cece}) this consistency is lost.
 In principle, the replacement of

-in the exponent of the Gaussian function via the approximation approach causes the Wiener fractal measure to lose its powerful damping mechanism and get infinite values, hence being inconsistent.
-To overcome this problem, we have to compensate the lost dominated heat kernel which was replaced by a linear term through the approximation process (\ref {c1}).
-In fact, incorporating any heat kernel beside the approximated exponent term would not guarantee the convergence of the approximated measure, unless the exponent term is a pure imaginary function which in this case any small quadratic component will restore the lost consistency.
+in the exponent of the Gaussian function via the mentioned approximation approach causes the Wiener fractal measure to lose its powerful damping mechanism and includes indefinite values, hence being ill-defined or inconsistent.
+To overcome this problem, we have to compensate for the lost dominated non-local heat kernel which was removed and replaced by a linear term through the approximation process (\ref {c1}).
+In fact, incorporating any heat kernel beside the approximated formula would not guarantee the convergence of the approximated Wiener fractal measure, unless the exponent term of the measure is turned into a pure imaginary function since in this case, any heat kernel with a small quadratic exponent will restore the lost consistency.

-In principle, although the integration of $e^{-ax^2}$ on $\mathbb R$ is not always well-defined for general $a$, its complexified version $e^{iax^2}$ would have a finite integral but at the cost of adding some augmented (but infinitesimal) quadratic component into the exponent.
-Actually, the main idea for treating the pathology of the approximated Wiener fractal measure stems from the analytic continuation of the measure and employing an infinitesimal heat kernel term according to the fallowing simple equation;
+In other words, although the integration of $e^{-ax^2}$ on $\mathbb R$ is not well-defined for negative $a$, its complexified version $e^{iax^2}$ would always have a finite integral but at the cost of adding some extra infinitesimal quadratic component into the exponent.
+Indeed, the main idea for treating the pathology of the approximated Wiener fractal measure stems from the analytic continuation of the measure and employing an infinitesimal heat kernel term to control the value of the integral.
+In fact, the following equation is used to overcome the inconsistency problem of the approximated Wiener fractal measure:

 or more generally: